- About Us

 - Resource Centre

-This is my first annual report as the Provincial Auditor of Saskatchewan as I was appointed Provincial Auditor in November 2021.
-This Annual Report completes the accountability cycle that began when the Office tabled its 2022 Business and Financial Plan in November 2020.
+This Annual Report completes the accountability cycle that began when the Office tabled its 2023 Business and Financial Plan in December 2021.

-Our main resource will always be our staff and delays in hiring can significantly impact our budget and operations; for example, audits may be delayed.
 A key challenge for the Office continues to be the higher than anticipated turnover of qualified CPAs and performance auditors.
-The market for CPAs and those training to become professional accountants remains very competitive, which is also making it more difficult to find contracted assistance.
-In order to meet audit deadlines with a reduced number of staff, the Office deferred some of its specialized training but also saved time as most training sessions took place virtually.
-In addition, staff took less vacation than anticipated.
-As an Office, we continue to focus on recruitment and succession planning efforts to effectively manage staff departures and retirements.
+The market for CPAs and those training to become professional accountants remains very competitive.
+Through increased hiring efforts this year, we were able to staff several positions that were vacant at the end of the prior year.
+As an Office, we continue to focus on varied recruitment, retention, and succession planning efforts to effectively manage staff departures and retirements.

 In closing, I appreciate the cooperation and support of legislators, government officials, and appointed auditors.
 In particular, I thank the Standing Committee on Public Accounts for its attention to and support of the Office’s work.
-Its thorough public review of the Office’s Reports helps ensure the work of the Office makes a difference.
+Its thorough public review of our Reports helps to ensure the work of the Office makes a difference.